Learned SPARCOM: Unfolded Deep Super-Resolution Microscopy: SPARCOM: sparsity-based super-resolution microscopy from correlation information

 The left-hand side of (5) is calculated empirically from the data, whereas \textbf{A} is calculated from the PSF, by fitting the resolution-limited image of the PSF to a Gaussian, plotting it on the high-resolution grid, and shifting its center to all possible locations.
 The covariance matrix $\textbf{R}_s$ is the unknown that needs to be recovered.
 However, since the emitters are assumed to be uncorrelated, $\textbf{R}_s$ is a diagonal matrix, such that the number of unknowns is $N^2$ rather than $N^4$.
 This is not the case for $\textbf{R}_y$, since $\textbf{Y}$ accounts for diffraction, so that the values in different pixels are correlated according to the PSF.

 The diagonal of $\textbf{R}_s$, which we denote by $\textbf{x}$, represents the variance of the emitter fluctuation on a high-resolution grid.
-The actual values in the vector $\textbf{x}$ are not as important as its support, which indicate locations with emitters on the high resolution grid; the support of $\textbf{x}$ is identical to the support of the corresponding vector-stacked high resolution image obtained from all frames.
+The actual values in the vector $\textbf{x}$ are not as important as its support, which indicate locations with emitters on the high resolution grid.
+The support of $\textbf{x}$ is identical to the support of the corresponding vector-stacked high resolution image obtained from all frames.
 Therefore, recovering $\textbf{x}$ and reshaping it as a matrix yields the desired $\textbf{X}$.
 Since we assume that out of $N^2$ pixels there are only $L$ emitters, $\textbf{x}$ is $L$-sparse.
+Note that this assumption of sparsity does not mean that the emitters should be isolated from each other in the classical sense of single-molecule localization microscopy, which mandates a lack of overlap between the images formed by adjacent emitters; but only that the total number of pixels consisting of emitters in the high-resolution grid is substantially smaller than the total number of pixels.

-Note that the equivalence of the variance and emitter location is only true as long as all emitters blink; an emitter with a constant value throughout the recording process will have a zero value in the variance vector $\textbf{x}$.
+The equivalence of the variance and emitter location is only true as long as all emitters blink.
+An emitter with a constant value throughout the recording process will have a zero value in the variance vector $\textbf{x}$.
 However, we assume that no emitter maintains a constant value throughout the recording, such that the equivalence holds.

 Reformulating (5) given that $\textbf{R}_s = $ diag$\{\textbf{x}\}$ yields:

 where $x_l$ is the $l$th entry of $\textbf{x}$ and $\textbf{a}_l$ is the $l$th column of $\textbf{A}$.
 The high resolution image $\textbf{X}$ can then be found by solving the following convex optimization problem for its vector-stacking $\textbf{x}$: